izzumhd/Assalaam_Robotics_Eduplay_2025/README.md

   #### Set up the Arduino IDE
   1. Download the main zip file(Links below).
-  2. Extract the `Assalaam_Robotics_Eduplay_2025-main.zip` and open the folder.
+  2. Extract the `Program_Utama.zip`(or `Program_Joystick.zip` if you used that) and open the folder.
-  3. There are some subfolders there, open one of these and open the `.ino` file.
+  3. There are subfolders there, open one of these and open the `.ino` file.
   4. From Arduino IDE, open the tab file then preferences
   5. Scroll down until found `Additional board manager URLs`
   6. Write down a new line with: